Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

 Read also

-About the fire incidents in Accra in June 3
+Fire incidents in Accra on June 3

 Fires destroyed parts of Accra's Central Business District on June 3, 2026, as Ghana marked the 11th anniversary of the June 3 Fire and Flood disaster.